MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-best-practices.md

 - **Virus Scan.**

-  Microsoft recommends that you scan both the source and destination computers for viruses before running USMT.
-In addition, you should scan the destination computer image.
+  Microsoft recommends scanning both the source and destination computers for viruses before running USMT.
+In addition, the destination computer image should be scanned.
 To help protect data from viruses, Microsoft strongly recommends running an antivirus utility before migration.

 - **Maintain security of the file server and the deployment server.**

-  Microsoft recommends that you manage the security of the file and deployment servers.
-It's important to make sure that the file server where you save the store is secure.
-You must also secure the deployment server, to ensure that the user data that is in the log files isn't exposed.
-Microsoft also recommends that you only transmit data over a secure Internet connection, such as a virtual private network.
+  Microsoft recommends managing the security of the file and deployment servers.
+It's important to make sure that the file server where the store is saved is secure.
+The deployment server must also be secured to ensure that the user data that is in the log files isn't exposed.
+Microsoft also recommends to only transmit data over a secure network connection, such as a virtual private network.
 For more information about network security, see [Microsoft Security Compliance Manager](https://www.microsoft.com/download/details.aspx?id=53353).

 - **Password Migration.**